buddy-link/buddy-docs/docs/rust/functions/validate.md

 2. Within your instruction you CPI call buddy link to validate the accounts passed
 3. If there is an error from the CPI, error back to the caller because the accounts passed for the referral program are invalid.
 4. If there is a success, then you save the referrer's information on the Account of the user, so when a transfer is required, you can validate against if the destination for the reward is the correct one.
+5. **** This step is optional, as you will see below, there's a notion of _referrer_member_ which is the member of the referrer organization.
+This is useful if you want to use our on-chain analytics system.
+If you don't want to use it, then you don't have to save it on your side.

 ## Code